 This article attempts a ethnical study offood and diet plan in Anita Desai’s Booker Prize short-listed novel, Going on a fast, Feasting.
 It shows how the ingestion offood affects acculturation ...

-The maintain life provides essay
+The sacredness of human life essay